15 World’s Biggest Grape-Producing Countries

 2.Italy

+Italy is the 2nd world’s largest grape-producing country with production reaching 7.6 tons in 2024.
+Apart from being famous for its spaghetti and pizza, this country is also famous for the several types of grapes it produces and many grapes in Italy as a source of Italian wine.
 In this country, there are several types/varieties of grapes.
 The grape varieties include Sangiovese, which is cultivated on 54,000 hectares, Montepulciano on 27,000 hectares, Glera on 27,000 hectares, Pinot Gris on 25,000 hectares, Merlot on 24,000, and Italian for 22,000.
-The types above are types of wine that are popular in Italy.
+The types above are types of wine grapes that are popular in Italy.

 4. United States of America

 As a country with the highest wine consumption in the world, it is not surprising that the United States is one of the world’s largest wine-producing countries.
 The United States is the fourth biggest grape producer in the world.
-Total production in 2023 based on data from the FAO Statistical Database (FAOSTAT) reached 5.3 million tons.
+Total production of grapes in 2024 based on data from the FAO Statistical Database (FAOSTAT) reached 4.9 million tons.
 Grape Cultivation areas spread over several parts of the United States such as California, New York, Washington, Oregon, and Virginia.
 However, of all states, California is the main grape-growing area in America, contributing to 85 percent of United States grape production.

 According to the side of the cultivar/type of grape, there are several types of grapes that are popular such as Chardonnay, Cabernet Sauvignon, Pinot Noir, Merlot, and Zinfandel.
 Chardonnay grapes are the most widely cultivated with an area of 43,000 ha, followed by Cabernet Sauvignon at 41,000 ha, Pinot Noir at 25,000 ha, Merlot at 21,000 ha, and Zinfandel at 19,000 ha.